 Votes cast by proxy or in person at the Annual Meeting will be tabulated by the inspector of election appointed by the Company for the meeting.
-A majority of the outstanding shares of common stock present in person or represented by proxy constitutes a quorum for the transaction of business at the Annual Meeting.
+A majority of the voting power of the Common Stock entitled to be voted at the Annual Meeting, present in person or represented by proxy, constitutes a quorum for the transaction of business at the Annual Meeting.
 Abstentions and "broker non-votes" will be included in determining the presence of a quorum at the Annual Meeting.
 Where a stockholder's proxy or ballot is properly executed and returned but does not provide voting instructions, the shares of such stockholder will nevertheless be counted as being present at the Annual Meeting for the purpose of determining a quorum.